Karewan/KnHttpJs/README.md

 # KnHttpJS

-Javascript Http client for the browser.
+Javascript HTTP client for the browser.

 ### Changelog